skoona/hubPower/README.md

-# ggApcMon
+# HubPower

-A go refactor of gapcmon from source forge, originally written in C/Gtk2.
+A application to display voltage and wattage from a Hubitat Home Automatin Controller.